domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 There is a fundamental difference between working on tools themselves (e.g., computer hardware and firmware, IT infrastructure, client-server models, computer languages) vs. computer programs (applications) which leverage the capabilities of said tools.

+Rhetorical question: Have you ever met a corporate employee who is both genuinely happy to be working and also highly intelligent?
+I have not.

 ## False Positive Paradox
 <https://en.wikipedia.org/wiki/False_positive_paradox/>